This notice gives you information about how we use your personal data, and the rights that you have in your data.

 To the extent permitted by law, we may monitor electronic communications for the purposes of ensuring compliance with our legal and regulatory obligations and internal policies.
 This processing is necessary for the legitimate interest of managing our business and compliance obligations.

-We may, from time to time, approach you for your consent to allow us to process your personal information for other purposes.
+We may, from time to time, approach you for your consent to allow us to process your personal data for other purposes.
 If we do so, we will provide you with details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.

 We process: